brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case.rst

 response according to provided URL parameters, and then check for one or more properties upon the generated response object.

-See the below :ref:`custom element assertions`_ section for further documentation of the possible individual property assertions.
+See the below :ref:`test_cases/integration_test_case:custom element assertions` section for further documentation of the possible individual property assertions.

 .. note::